ViolaSangut/secure_pipeline_Django/README.md

 Once image is pushed:

-- GitHub Actions SSHs into the EC2 instance.
+-  SSHs into the EC2 instance.
-- Pulls the image and runs the container.
+- Pull the image and run the container.

 ### Deployment Steps